Charged with Disorderly Conduct

 Fredrick P. Niemann Esq.

 New Jersey Disorderly Conduct laws are broad and allow police officers discretion in making arrests.
-Prosecutors often seek to take advantage of the vague language in the law in attempting to convict defendants.
-It is important to have an experienced Municipal Court attorney by your side to defend you against the prosecution’s case, negotiate a plea deal, or do whatever is in your best interest.
-Please contact Fredrick P. Niemann, Esq. today toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
-He wants to meet with you to discuss your disorderly conduct matter privately and confidentially.
+Prosecutors often seek to exploit the law’s vague language to convict defendants.
+It is essential to have an experienced Municipal Court attorney by your side to defend you against the prosecution’s case, negotiate a plea deal, or do whatever is in your best interest.
+Please get in touch with Fredrick P. Niemann, Esq. today at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
+He wants to meet with you privately and confidentially to discuss your disorderly conduct matter.